 Who may be eligible for vocational rehabilitation?

-A victim of a work-related injury with a certified permanent disability of at least 10% or where the injury was recognized as an occupational disease.
+» A victim of a work-related injury with at least a 10% certified permanent disability or an injury that was recognized as an occupational disease

-A general disabled person with a certified weighted permanent medical disability of at least 20%, even if he does not receive a disability pension from the National Insurance Institute.
+» A general disabled person with a weighted medical disability certificate that is at least 20% permanent, even if she\ he does not receive a disability pension from the National Insurance Institute.

 Due to his disability, he is unable to do his job or another suitable job.
 There are functional limitations due to his medical condition.